Zach-Gooch/Zach-Gooch.github.io/_pages/about.md

 <section id="about-me">
   <p>
     I am a second-year Ph.D. student in economics at Florida State University.
-    Previously, I graduated from Georgia College and State University with a B.S. in Economics and a B.S. in Finance.
+    Previously, I graduated from Georgia College & State University with a B.S. in Economics and a B.S. in Finance.
     My research interests are in crime, public, and applied economics.
     <a href="https://frontpage.gcsu.edu/node/14695" target="_blank">Here</a> is an article about me when I was attending Georgia College and State University.
   </p>